 There’s plenty of onsite free parking when you arrive between the museum and the playground.

 You can buy tickets for your visit here.
-A family ticket will set you back £40 and includes all the family events they are running on the day of your visit.
+A family annual pass will set you back just £40 and includes all the family events they are running on the day of your visit.
 Its definitely one of our favourite family days out in Warwickshire.

-Make sure you save a pin for when you’re looking for fun things to do in Warwick today.
+Make sure you save a pin for when you’re looking for the best family days out in Warwickshire.

 We were gifted tickets for our review of our visit but, as always, all opinions are our own.